pardoluis123/SBTA/README.md

-Spectral Graph Theoretic Analysis Package for Molecular Dynamics Simulations (SGMD) SGMD (H_PRINT) is a network-theoretic program designed to integrate into various molecular dynamics simulation workflows.
-It is currently structured using the MDTraj trajectory analysis package.
+Systems Biology Trajectory Analysis Package (SBTA) SBTA is a Systems Biology approach to analyzing Molecular Dynamics Trajectories.
+The program employs a network-theoretic framework currently structured using mainly the MDTraj trajectory analysis package.

 Workflow Overview
 The workflow is modular and divided into two major sections:

 1. Data Generation
-Input and process molecular dynamics trajectory data into H_PRINT (Trajectory.py).
+-Input and process molecular dynamics trajectory data into H_PRINT (Trajectory.py).
-Generate adjacency matrices using (Data_manip.py).
+-Generate and output adjacency matrices.
+(Trajectory_Processor).

 2. Data Processing and Visualization
-Create fingerprints of pairwise comparisons of residues in a trajectory using heatmapped adjacency matrices (fingerprint_maker.py).
+-Create fingerprints of pairwise comparisons of residues in a trajectory using heatmapped adjacency matrices (fingerprint_maker.py).
+-Cluster frames of individual Trajectories(Data_manip.py).
+-Filter Adjacency matrices for residues of interest(Data_manip.py).

 Convenient file management operations(File_Management.py), such as:
     -Creating symbolic links to files without full read/write permissions.